A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

 Q #5) What is the limit of Data.com records which can be added to Salesforce?

 Answer: In the Data.com user’s section, find your name to view your monthly limit.
 It will give details such as how many records are already added or exported for this month.
-The user goes to the Setup, enters the User in the Quick Find Box and selects prospector users.
+The user goes to the Setup, enters the User in the Quick Find Box, and selects prospector users.

 Q #6) What is the difference between Role and Profile in Salesforce?

-Answer: Roles allow to control the access to Salesforce and has an impact on reports.
+Answer: Roles allow to control the access to Salesforce and have an impact on reports.
 They have control over the visibility level of organizational users.
-The users of a specific role level can view, edit and report on all the data, shared/owned by the users who fall below in the hierarchy.
+The users of a specific role level can view, edit and report on all the data, shared/owned by the users who fall below the hierarchy.

 Profiles are mandatory for all users.
 Profile controls the access to which records a user has in the Salesforce org.
 It is not possible for the users to work in the Salesforce org, without being assigned to a profile.